transcom/mymove/README.md

 #### Migrations

-To add new migrations, see the [database development guide](./docs/database.md)
+To add new regular and/or secure migrations, see the [database development guide](./docs/database.md)

 Running migrations in local development: